ANIKETPROJECTS/RamaniFashionV4/replit.md

 ## Overview

 Ramani Fashion India is a full-stack e-commerce web application specializing in traditional Indian sarees and ethnic wear.
-The platform provides a sophisticated shopping experience with features including product browsing, filtering, cart management, wishlist functionality, user authentication, and order processing.
+The platform provides a sophisticated shopping experience with features including product browsing, filtering, cart management, wishlist functionality, user authentication, order processing, and an integrated contact form with store location.
 Built with a modern tech stack, it combines elegant UI design with robust backend functionality to deliver a premium online shopping experience for traditional Indian fashion.

 ## User Preferences